zcash/zcash/doc/zcash/calgary.md

 #### Versioning

-In this design, we will increment the latest `nVersion` for transactions, adding new fields to the end to encapsulate our zerocash operations ([#114] [ticket114]).
-Our fields must anticipate the case that no zerocash operations occur, such as in traditional or "purely cleartext" transactions.
+In this design, we will add fields to the end of `CTransaction` to encapsulate our Zcash operations ([#114] [ticket114]).
+Our fields must anticipate the case that no Zcash operations occur, such as in traditional or "purely cleartext" transactions.
+In accordance with our `style guide`_, the names of these fields begin with `zc_`.

+The first such field is `zc_nVersion`, which is always 0 for the current version of the Zcash protocol.
+The upstream `nVersion` field is always 3 for the current version of the Zcash protocol, indicating that it is based on (but not directly interoperable with) Bitcoin transaction version 3.

+Each new version of Zcash may impose different requirements on the value of the upstream `nVersion` field (it is expected that such requirements will only get stricter).

+Whenever there is a new Bitcoin transaction version, the Zcash version will also be incremented (this does not necessarily apply to other potential uses of the upstream `nVersion` field as a bitfield).

-##### Alternative: Use bitflags to indicate the presence of zerocash fields
+##### Alternative: Use bitflags to indicate the presence of Zcash fields

-In this alternative, we use bitflags in the `nVersion` field to indicate the presence of zerocash fields at the end.
+In this alternative, we use bitflags in the `nVersion` field to indicate the presence of Zcash fields at the end.
 This would allow us to track upstream CTransaction changes seamlessly, *but* would indefinitely require that upstream `nVersion` bits are available to us for this purpose.
-Additionally, the absence of these bitflags would conflict in purpose with an empty vector of `PourTx` structures as outlined later.
+Additionally, the absence of these bitflags would conflict in purpose with an empty vector of `ZCPourTx` structures as outlined later.

 #### PourTx

-We add an additional field to the end of a `CTransaction`, a vector of `PourTx` structures called `vpour`.
+After `zc_nVersion` we add another field to the end of a `CTransaction`, a vector of `ZCPourTx` structures called `zc_vpourtx`.
 This vector is merely empty in the case of traditional transactions.
+The first operation in `zc_vpourtx` may reference the commitment tree root produced by any previous block.
+(To maximize the size of the anonymity set, it should reference a recent block.)
-Operations are allowed to reference the (commitment tree) merkle root produced by a previous operation or block for verification purposes ([#121] [ticket121]).
+Each subsequent operation, if any, references the commitment tree root output by the preceding operation ([#121] [ticket121]).

+##### TODO: make sure these field names correspond to the code.

-The structure of a `PourTx` is as follows:
+The structure of a `ZCPourTx` is as follows:

 ```
-struct PourTx {
+struct ZCPourTx {
-	anchor, // merkle root this operation is anchored to
+	zc_anchor, // merkle root this operation is anchored to
-	scriptPubKey, // CScript which is hashed and provided as an input to the snark verifier/prover
+	zc_scriptPubKey, // CScript which is hashed and provided as an input to the snark verifier/prover
-	scriptSig, // CScript which is verified against scriptPubKey
+	zc_scriptSig, // CScript which is verified against scriptPubKey
-	vpub_in, // the value to draw from the public value pool
+	zc_vpub_old, // the value to draw from the public value pool
-	vpub_out, // the value to provide to the public value pool
+	zc_vpub_new, // the value to provide to the public value pool
-	pour, // libzerocash::PourTransaction (modified slightly)
+	zc_pour // libzerocash::PourTransaction (modified slightly)
-	encrypted_buckets, // two ciphertexts using pk_enc to send v, r, rho to recipient
+	zc_encrypted_buckets, // two ciphertexts using pk_enc to send v, r, rho to recipient
-	macs, // MACs binding scriptSig to the pour
+	zc_macs, // MACs binding scriptSig to the pour
-	serials, // the serials "spent" by this transaction
+	zc_serials, // the serials "spent" by this transaction
-	commitments // the new commitments of buckets produced by this transaction
+	zc_commitments // the new commitments of buckets produced by this transaction
 }
 ```

 The `CTransactionSignatureSerializer` (and perhaps other components) will need to be modified so that the inputs are cryptographically bound to the `PourTx`s ([#366] [ticket366]).

-Note that this general operation has both `vpub_in` and `vpub_out` which is a generalization from the academic prototype which has separate `Protect` (with public input) and `Pour` (with public output) operations ([#338] [ticket338]).
+Note that this general operation has both `zc_vpub_old` and `zc_vpub_new` which is a generalization from the academic prototype which has separate `Protect` (with public input) and `Pour` (with public output) operations ([#338] [ticket338]).

 The `vin` and `vout` fields can be empty if there exist some well-formed `PourTx`s, *in contrast* to Bitcoin's invariants on these vectors.